Our Services

 Helpful Resources

-Medically approved next steps are to repeat the test, avoid alcohol, review all drugs and supplements with your clinician, screen for hepatitis, consider a liver ultrasound, and adopt weight, diet, and exercise changes; seek urgent care for jaundice, confusion, severe abdominal pain, vomiting blood, or abdominal swelling.
-There are several factors to consider for your exact value and risks; see below for complete details that can change your next steps.
+Recommended next steps include repeating the ALT test, avoiding alcohol, reviewing all medications and supplements with your clinician, screening for hepatitis, considering a liver ultrasound, and making weight, diet, and exercise changes.
+Seek urgent medical care if you experience jaundice, confusion, severe abdominal pain, vomiting blood, or abdominal swelling.

 If your ALT blood test came back high, you're probably wondering what it means — and how serious it is.